Blue Cat Audio - Software Made by Musicians for Musicians

 Once you have chosen the ratio, the knee parameter lets you soften the dynamics response.
 The difference between the left and right graphs below is 10 dB up and down knees:

-Default response (no knee)
+Default response (knee=0)

-Response with large knee values
+Response with larger knee values

 The effect is applied progressively, whereas with no knee the ratio changes as soon as the threshold is reached.